linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 But we have just seen how the value of an option-free bond and the value of a callable bond can be determined.
 The difference between the two values is therefore the value of the call option.

-In our illustration, because the value of the option-free bond is  $102.075 and the value of the callable bond is$ 101.432, the value of the call option is $0.643.
+In our illustration, because the value of the option-free bond is  \$102.075 and the value of the callable bond is\$ 101.432, the value of the call option is \$0.643.

 # Extension to Other Embedded Options